Hiring

 Getting caught up in initial opinions or opting to “go with your gut” on a potential hire can be detrimental to your organization, employees and culture.

-- Screen candidates over the phone before meeting in person.
-This can eliminate any initial judgments caused by their dress or body language.
+2. Screen candidates over the phone before meeting in person to eliminate any initial judgments caused by their dress or body language.

-- Wait 30 minutes after an interview to allow your first impression of the candidate to fade before making a hiring decision.
-Consider whether you’re hiring someone who’s good at interviewing or who will succeed in the role.
+3. Wait 30 minutes after an interview to allow your first impression of the candidate to fade before making a hiring decision.
+(Are you hiring someone who’s good at interviewing or who will succeed in the role?)

-- Adopt a structured interview style to even out the playing field.
-Including work sample or cognitive tests can help to predict job performance well.
+5. Adopt a structured interview style to even out the playing field.

 First impressions are a natural outcome of the interview process.
 But they should not form the basis for hiring decisions.
 Making slight shifts to how potential candidates are evaluated will alleviate the impact of personal biases and beliefs and help your organization find stronger, more qualified employees.